Lev Streltsov: Social activity

-Headed or served on scientific and practical councils that worked: a) at the Odessa Regional Council of Deputies and the Odessa Regional Executive Committee, and b) at the Odessa City Council of Deputies and the Odessa City Executive Committee.
+Headed or served on scientific and practical councils that worked: a) at the Odessa Regional Council of Deputies and the Odessa Regional Executive Committee, and b) at the Odesa City Council of Deputies and the Odessa City Executive Committee.
 He headed advisory councils, which have cooperated with the deputies of Regional and City Councils, took part in the continued development of measures taken by them.

 Took part in substantial patriotic work.
 He was a member of the Ukrainian Council of War Veterans.
 Carried out particularly active correspondence with veterans' organizations in Tula, and others.
 Kept in touch with the administration and students of the orphanage of Yasnaya Polyana.
 He was an active lecturer of the "Knowledge" society.

 Was awarded state awards, repeatedly encouraged by Odessa Regional and City Councils of Deputies and Odessa Regional and City Executive Committee, Ministry of Higher Education of Ukraine, Odessa University named after II Mechnikov, the Law Faculty of the University, Union and republican veterans' organizations.